 You could get a personal loan to consolidate all the debt into a fixed monthly payment at rates that are usually lower than average credit card rates.

 Portra Images/Getty Images

 No. 2: Taking money from retirement accounts

-Besides raiding your future financial security, Nicol says you could owe taxes to the IRS if you withdraw tax-deferred money from certain retirement accounts.
-Additionally, you may incur a 10% penalty if you take out funds too early.
+Besides raiding your future financial security, you could owe taxes to the IRS if you withdraw tax-deferred money from certain retirement accounts.
+Additionally, you may incur a 10 percent penalty if you withdraw funds too early.

 No. 3: Robbing emergency savings

 "Losing your job is an emergency.
-Paying off your credit card is not," says Ulzheimer.
-"It's a financial burden to carry debt."
+Paying off your credit card is not," Ulzheimer says.

-Draining your emergency fund to pay off credit card debt only exposes you and your family if a real emergency strikes.
+Draining your emergency fund to pay off credit card debt exposes you if a real emergency strikes.
 You could be vulnerable for a year or longer as you replenish the savings.
 What constitutes a real emergency?
-A medical issue, a natural disaster or a job loss, especially with unemployment lasting longer these days, says Nicol.
+Things such as a medical issue, natural disaster or job loss.

 Ulzheimer says if you feel compelled to use those funds, don't wipe them out.
 Use a small portion along with other available cash as a stopgap for your credit card debt.